Are you a parent who wants to secure your children’s online activities?

 - Monitors mobile activities, like SMS, calls, and email

-- Monitors most online activities, such as websites visited and apps used
+- Monitors most online activities, such as websites visited, apps used, and even online status on some chat apps

 - Offers different subscription plans depending on your need